 "Scowl at me all you want, boy.
 You'll thank me for this when you're older."

-The rod was light, but solid and smooth, unlike the barbed whips and rods used for criminals.
+The rod was light but solid and smooth, unlike the barbed whips and rods used for floggings.
 He looked to Pate and saw resignation on his face, knew it was mirrored in his own.
-This was an argument he couldn't win - he was surprised he'd managed to argue as much as he did.
+This was an argument he could not win.
+He was surprised he had managed to argue as much as he did.
 He had only seen one man openly disagree with the king, and Jon Arryn occupied a place and status none could match.

-Jon Arryn never sat with Joffrey, never spoke with him, never gave him lessons on ruling, or kingship, or leading men.
+He wondered why Lord Jon never sat with Joffrey, never spoke with him, never gave him lessons on ruling, or kingship, or leading men.
 Or maybe he tried, and Joffrey simply didn't care to listen.
 Surely they don't mean to make me king?

 "Get on with it boy!"
 Robert demanded, breaking him from his reverie.